nmfretz/down-the-rabbit-hodl/markdown/bitcoin-protocol.md

 </div>
 <div>
 <h3>How Bitcoin Works Under the Hood (22:25)</h3>
-<p>This video from back in 2013 has stood the test of time.
-There are a few out-of-date statements due to the evolving Bitcoin ecosystem (e.g., most modern user-focused wallet providers do not require you to personally download the history of the blockchain).
-This video is a great one to watch after the 3Blue1Brown video because it covers more aspects of the Bitcoin protocol.</p>
+<p>This video from back in 2013 has stood the test of time as one of the best descriptions of the Bitcoin Protocol.
+There are a few out-of-date statements due to the evolving Bitcoin ecosystem (e.g., modern wallet providers do not require you to personally download the history of the blockchain).
+This video is a great one to watch after the 3Blue1Brown video because it covers additional aspects of the Bitcoin protocol.</p>
 <div class="youtube-container">
 <iframe class="responsive-iframe" src="https://www.youtube.com/embed/Lx9zgZCMqXE" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>
 </div>